 The GLO is administering $4,301,841,000 in U.S. Department of Housing and Urban Development (HUD) Community Development Block Grants – Mitigation (CDBG-MIT) funding for areas of the state impacted by Hurricane Harvey, 2015, 2016, and 2018 flood events.
 The funding is being used to build and implement structural and non-structural projects, programs, and partnerships throughout the State of Texas that reduce the risks and impacts of future natural disasters.

 Current Opportunities: ★★★ Administered by the Texas General Land Office (GLO), the Resilient Communities Program (RCP), which is part of the Community Development Block Grants – Mitigation (CDBG-MIT) Action Plan, will be used to fund the development, adoption, and implementation of modern and resilient building codes, flood damage prevention ordinances, and long-range planning, such as comprehensive and land use plans that incorporate resiliency measures to ensure that structures built within the community can withstand future natural disasters.
+Public service (CRS credit activities are eligible) and disaster recovery plan developments are also eligible activities.
 The maximum grant award is $300,000 per applicant.

 Application intake began on June 1, 2022 and will be processed for eligibility on a first come, first served basis until June 1, 2028 or until funding is exhausted, whichever is first. ★★★